PrincetonJRose/wsl-setup/README.md

   gem update --system
   ```

-( Step 10 is optional since bundler should be installed by default and covered by out gem update )
+( Step 10 is optional since bundler should be installed by default and covered by our gem update )

 10)  Let's install the bundler gem:

   ```